AKloc/BookNotes/How to Read a Book.md

 - I'll work on re-reading a book rather than read it once and spending time re-reading individual passages.
 It's a false  constraint.

 **Bottom Line**
-- 4/10.
+- 3/10.
 I couldn't finish it.
+To be fair, and probably much to the book's joy, I probably could have determined that this was a philosophica
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTk5ODc5Mjc5LDE1MTQwMTE1MDIsNDY3Mz
+eyJoaXN0b3J5IjpbLTc5OTA1NDQxOSwxNTE0MDExNTAyLDQ2Nz
-c1MTk0LDE1ODI1OTczMjMsNjEwOTkxMDUzXX0=
+M3NTE5NCwxNTgyNTk3MzIzLDYxMDk5MTA1M119
 -->